MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/define-search-command.md

 ### Just-In Time (JIT) install

 Just-In Time (JIT) allows you to install a card or messaging extension for multiple users in a group chat or channel.
-In order to support Universal Actions in search based Message extensions, your bot is added to the conversation where the card is sent by the user.
+Your bot is added to the conversation where the card is sent by the user to support Universal Actions in search based Message extensions.

 When a user selects a card and sends it in a group chat or channel, a **Just-In Time (JIT)** installation prompt appears.
 After the user selects the **send** option, the bot installs the card in the background for all the users in the group.